Atrate/qubes-user-data/README.md

 8. Enjoy!
 Check the status of the script in your DispVM after launching via `sudo systemctl status qubes-user-data`

+## Other Utilities

+See [the qubes-utils repo](https://github.com/Atrate/qubes-utils) for links to other utilities I've written for Qubes.

 ## License
 This project is licensed under the [AGPL-3.0-or-later](https://www.gnu.org/licenses/agpl-3.0.html).